 - Type C virus – Type C is considered the “oddball” of the main flu viruses.
 In fact, its unorthodox architecture makes it the one strain of flu virus not covered by annual flu vaccines.
 Two other science-related facts make a C virus vaccine unnecessary.
 For one, it has minimal impact on human health.
 The other reason has to do with antigenic shift, which occurs when two or more virus stains (or strains of at least two viruses) combine to form a new type of sub-strain.
 Lucky for us, the Type C flu virus cannot produce antigenic shift.

 That’s some of the science behind different types of the flu strain.
 For a solution, try a flu vaccine.
-Urgent Care Extra offers affordable flu shots as part of our 2015-2016 Flu Awareness Campaign.
+Banner Urgent Care offers affordable flu shots as part of our 2015-2016 Flu Awareness Campaign.
 The current flu season began in October and is expected to last through May.
 If you haven’t already received a flu vaccine, now is a great time to get one.
-Stop by any Urgent Care Extra walk-in medical clinic for a flu shot.
+Stop by any Banner Urgent Care walk-in medical clinic for a flu shot.
 At just $25, our flu shots are available with no appointment necessary.